Our social media presence plays an integral role in allowing our stakeholders to engage with our brand.

-When creating an account, it is important to brand it as a university entity.
-Whenever possible, please adhere to these naming styles when selecting social media identities.
+When creating an account, it is important to name it as a University entity.
+Whenever possible, please adhere to these naming styles:

 - CSULB ‘Group Name’ for Facebook